hyunwoo6321/B360M-DS3H/README.md

 ## macOS BigSur(Clover Tested) and Monterey(Opencore Tested) are working well on this EFI

-## macOS Venture Developer Beta 1 Currently not working(in opencore booting step)
+## macOS Ventura Developer Beta 1 Currently not working(in opencore booting step)